Composition in ultradifferentiable classes

 \section{Stability under composition of \texorpdfstring{$\cE^{[\om]}$}{E[om]}}

 Stability under composition of $\cE^{[\om]}$ was characterized in \cite{FernandezGalbis06} for non-quasianalytic weights $\om$.
-Here we apply the characterization obtained by means of the associated weight matrix $\fW = \{\Om^\rh : \rh>0\}$ and relate it to the results of \cite{FernandezGalbis06}.
+In this section we apply the characterization obtained by means of the associated weight matrix $\fW = \{\Om^\rh : \rh>0\}$ and relate it to the results of \cite{FernandezGalbis06}.

 \begin{lemma} If $\om \in \sW$ is sub-additive, then for each $\rh>0$ we have $(\Om^\rh)^\o \preceq \Om^{2\rh}$. \end{lemma}

 Then the weight matrix $\fW$ satisfies \thetag{\hyperref[fM_(FdB)]{$\fM_{(\on{FdB})}$}} and \thetag{\hyperref[fM_{FdB}]{$\fM_{\{\on{FdB}\}}$}}.